cnrad/lanyard-profile-readme/README.md

 ### ___Hide Server Tag___

-If you don't want people seeing your Server Tag (formerly known as Clan or Guild), append the query param `hideTag=true` to the end of the URL.
+If you don't want people seeing your Server Tag (formerly known as Clan/Guild Tag), append the query param `hideTag=true` to the end of the URL.
 Server Tag is shown by default.

 ### ___Hide Badges___